LLNL/blt/docs/index.rst

 assembled to simplify HPC software development.

 BLT was released by Lawrence Livermore National Laboratory (LLNL) under a BSD-style open source license.
-It is developed on github under LLNL's github organization: https://github.com/llnl/blt
+It is developed on GitHub under `LLNL's GitHub organization <https://github.com/LLNL/blt>`_.

 .. note::
   BLT officially supports CMake 3.8 and above.
 However we only print a warning if you